vitaliy-bobrov/metalsmith-blog-source/source/blog/exploring-the-css-paint-api.md

 ---
 title: Exploring the CSS Paint API
-description: What is CSS Paint API and how to start using it in real projects.
+description: CSS Paint API is the first part of Houdini project that is available in the stable version of the browser.
+It Google Chrome team added it to Chrome 65 on March 6th.
+That is why it is an excellent time to try it out and start experimenting.
+I want you to get started and start own experimenting with it.
 ogimage: images/posts/exploring-the-css-paint-api/exploring-the-css-paint-api-og.jpg
 tumb: /images/posts/exploring-the-css-paint-api/exploring-the-css-paint-api
 created: 2018-03-19
 updated: 2018-07-03
-lastmod: 2018-07-03
+lastmod: 2018-08-14
 categories:
 - CSS
 - Houdini